MuhtasimTanmoy/notebook/Language/Rust.md

 // x: c c: c
 // x: 1

 ```

 Sometimes it’s a nice way of converting something from one type to another; in this example the integers are converted to String.

 ## Methods

 This ‘associated function’ builds a new Circle for us.
-Note that associated functions are called with the Struct::function() syntax, rather than the ref.method() syntax.
-Some other languages call associated functions ‘static methods’.
+Note that associated functions are called with the Struct::function() syntax, rather than the ref.method() syntax.Some other languages call associated functions ‘static methods’.

 ```rust

 struct Circle {
     x: f64,
     y: f64,